Coulomb drag between two strange metals: Introduction

-{\it Introduction.} --- The cuprates have been of interest to both the experimental and theoretical physics community for the past three decades due to their peculiar metallic properties that cannot be explained within the standard Fermi-liquid framework \cite{doi:10.1146/annurev-conmatphys-031218-013210, Keimer2015}.
+The cuprates have been of interest to both the experimental and theoretical physics community for the past three decades due to their peculiar metallic properties that cannot be explained within the standard Fermi-liquid framework \cite{Proust2019, Keimer2015}.
 In this class of materials, that have in common a layered structure of $\text{CuO}_2$ planes, strong Coulomb interactions between the electrons give rise to unusual and still unclear quantum behavior, of which the high-temperature superconducting phase is of most technological importance.
-Above the maximum critical temperature of the superconducting phase, we find the so-called strange metal, whose anomalous linear-in-$T$ resistivity \cite{Custers2003, Cooper603, bruin_similarity_2013, Analytis2014, Legros2018, Licciardello2019} characterizes its non-Fermi liquid behavior, even if the superconductivity is suppressed by a magnetic field \cite{Hussey_2018}.
-Given the importance of understanding the physics at play in the strange-metal phase in order to also get a better grasp on the instability towards high-temperature superconductivity, there have been a variety of attempts to model the strongly interacting cuprates \cite{Doping_Mott, tJ_review, AFM_multilayer, marginal_FL, marginal_FM_2, Zaanen1996, Emery1999, Berg_2009, Matthias_2009, Zhang68}.
-One technique in particular is the application of the AdS/CFT correspondence, or holographic duality \cite{Maldacena1998}, conjectured and first developed by the string-theory community, but that has proven to be a powerful tool to qualitatively study low-energy properties of strongly interacting quantum matter as well \cite{hartnoll2016holographic, zaanen_liu_sun_schalm_2015, ammon_erdmenger_2015}.
+Above the maximum critical temperature of the superconducting phase, we find the so-called strange metal, whose anomalous linear-in-$T$ resistivity \cite{Custers2003, Cooper603, bruin_similarity_2013, Analytis2014, Legros2018, Licciardello2019} characterizes its non-Fermi-liquid behavior, even if the superconductivity is suppressed by a magnetic field \cite{Hussey_2018}.
+Given the importance of understanding the physics at play in the strange-metal phase in order to also get a better grasp on the instability towards high-temperature superconductivity, there have been a variety of attempts to model the strongly interacting cuprates \cite{Lee2006, tJ_review, AFM_multilayer, marginal_FL, marginal_FM_2, Zaanen1996, Emery1999, Berg_2009, Matthias_2009, Zhang68}.
+One technique, in particular, is the application of the AdS/CFT correspondence, or holographic duality \cite{Maldacena1998}, conjectured and first developed by the string-theory community, but that has proven to be a powerful tool to qualitatively study low-energy properties of strongly interacting quantum matter as well \cite{hartnoll2016holographic, Zaanen2015, ammon_erdmenger_2015}.
+In fact, the more easily tractable classical limit of a gravitational theory allows for an effective description of the generic behavior of a strongly interacting system in one lower spatial dimension, such as a cuprate strange metal layer with its strong (on-site Hubbard $U$) electromagnetic repulsion.